 Under Florida state law, counties may impose a discretionary sales surtax to invest in local community improvements.
 It must be approved by a majority of voters in a referendum.
-In three successive referendums, Sarasota County voters have authorized a 1% sales surtax, on top of the 6% state sales tax, to invest in capital improvement projects for the county, School District and municipalities.
+In three successive referendums, Sarasota County voters have authorized a 1% sales surtax, on top of the 6% state sales tax, to invest in capital improvement projects for the county, School Board and municipalities.

 This 1%, or penny sales tax, only applies to the first $5,000* of any purchase that is subject to the state sales tax (maximum of $50).

 One-quarter of the revenue is allocated to the School Board.
 The remaining 75% is distributed among the county and the municipalities based on population.